chromium/chromium/docs/mac_arm64.md

 There's a [main waterfall
 bot](https://ci.chromium.org/p/chromium/builders/ci/mac-arm64-on-arm64-rel)
 that builds for Arm on an Arm bot as well.
+This bot does not have Rosetta installed.

 There's also a [tester
 bot](https://ci.chromium.org/p/chromium/builders/ci/mac11-arm64-rel-tests)
 that continuously runs tests.
 Most tests pass.
+The tester bots don't have Rosetta installed.

+ASan builds do not yet work ([tracking bug](https://crbug.com/1271140))

 ## Building _for_ Arm Macs